You are here

 Youth Entrepreneurship Award

 The annual Youth Entrepreneurship Award recognises young people who have chosen to become entrepreneurs and aims to foster entrepreneurship in Europe.
-The 7th edition of the award will take place in October 2019.
+The 9th edition of the award will be announced later this year.
 The AmCham EU Youth Entrepreneurship Award is supported by AmCham EU's Executive Council and organised in collaboration with JA Europe.

 The winner receives mentorship from top European CEOs of AmCham EU member companies and a monetary prize toward their start-up.

 The Queen Elisabeth counts musicians of the highest calibre among its prize winners.
 The annual competition is for musicians who have completed their training and who are ready to embark upon an international career.

 In recognition of the importance of the arts and young people in the arts, AmCham EU is a long-time supporter of the Queen Elisabeth Competition.
 By providing resources to present the laureates in the United States, it also adds a transatlantic link to the competition.

 Each year AmCham EU provides an opportunity for university-level European students from the University of Bath to complete a 10-month paid internship in our offices in Brussels.
 Throughout the year, interns gain hands-on experience in EU affairs and develop a range of skills useful for their future careers.

 AmCham EU also welcomes student groups from Europe, the US and beyond for educational briefings about our work, Brussels and the EU institutions.

 Andreas Galanakis Internship